kripto-geek/kody/README.md

       Exit KODY.

 ## Setup
-To use Kody, firstly install the fabric tool.
-Check out fabric's github page for your proeferred way of installation and setup: https://github.com/danielmiessler/fabric

-Or if you wish you can download it directly from source (golang) : go install github.com/danielmiessler/fabric@latest

-Next is to setup fabric with your ai model: thorugh fabric --setup (The tool is mostly tested to work with the openroute's deepseek-chat:free model)

-Once your fabric thig is done:
-Install the tool:
+Modify the config.json with your api key.
+Currently the config is setup with openrouter, So you can just go and grab the **free** openrouter key and replace your key.
+You can change the model based on your needs.
+Currently using free deepseek model (It's the one on which the tool is tested the most)

 ```
 git clone https://github.com/kripto-geek/kody.git
 cd kody
+pip install -r requirements.txt
 python kody.py
 ```